MICCAI2022-155/AuToSeg/README.md

 ```
 python mpunet/evaluate/compute_metrics.py labels_path predictions_path
 ```
+labels_path and predictions_path are the folder including the path to the label of your test data and path to the label to your model predictions (either with or without post_processing).
 This will print the mean and standard deviation for the 4 metrics, as well as generate .csv files for the score for each image.
 You can use simple a script or
 Excel functions to get the mean and std of the overall performance